rinta-git/my-interview-prep/README.md

 • Explain the purpose of state in React components.

 State in react is a local variable to maintane the state in component. useState() hook is for creating state variable.
 It re-render the component whenever the state gets updated.
-If we use normal local variable instead of state this component re-rendering will not happen when its get updated.
+If we use normal local variable instead of state this component re-rendering will not happen when it is getting updated.

 ### ***React Components***
 • Differentiate between functional and class components in React.